Central MediaScene 2017

 programme if drones are flying in the dedicated approved air space.'
 In both cases, these

-to photograph your children just has to put on a pink t-shirt, and on the other,
+wants to photograph your children just has to put on a pink t-shirt, and on the other, it advertises

-councillor has nicknamed the Bournemouth War Festival.
-This derives from the focus on warplanes,
+the Bournemouth War Festival.
+This derives from the focus on warplanes, which sometimes appear

-which sometimes appear accompanied by war-movie theme-tunes, and the way the RAF treat it as
+accompanied by war-movie theme-tunes, and the way the RAF treat it as a recruitment opportunity

 And for anyone not familiar with the town, we have orientation-guide pages up to the The